dettonville/dettonville.org/content/news/2014-07-02-Java_8_support_in_mapstruct-1_0_0_Beta2.md

 Other useful features in the Beta2 release include support for "adder methods" (see [issues #207](https://github.com/dettonville/dettonville/issues/207)) and the possibility to ignore specific properties during the mapping (see [issue #72](https://github.com/dettonville/dettonville/issues/72)).
 In addition quite a few bugs have been fixed; Check out the [change log](https://github.com/dettonville/dettonville/issues?milestone=4&state=closed) for a complete list of all issues.

 Your feedback is more than welcome, just add a comment below or join the [dettonville-users](https://groups.google.com/forum/?fromgroups#!forum/dettonville-users) group.
 Bugs and feature requests can be reported in the [issue tracker](https://github.com/dettonville/dettonville/issues).
-If you'd like to hack on MapStruct yourself, check out the [development guide](/contributing).
+If you'd like to hack on Dettonville yourself, check out the [development guide](/contributing).

 Finally, I'd like to say a massive thank you to [Sjaak Derksen](https://github.com/sjaakd/), [Andreas Gudian](https://github.com/agudian), [Timo Eckhardt](https://github.com/timoe) and [Christian Schuster](https://github.com/chschu) who all put huge efforts into this release.
 You guys rock!